IS3107-group20/ElectionSentiments/README.md

 #### Step 8: Configure your tableau to show the necessary visualizations

-Connect your tablaeu to BigQuery and create the necessary visualizations.
+Connect your tableau to BigQuery and create the necessary visualizations.

 ## Conclusion